Speculative Verification: Exploiting Information Gain to Refine Speculative Decoding: Introducing Speculative Verification

 \subsection{Information Gain for Efficient Speculation}

-SD accelerates inference because the draft model’s token probability distribution is reasonably aligned with that of the target model.
-However, as discussed in Section\,\ref{sec:uncertainty}, this alignment is inconsistent, leading to unpredictable speculation accuracy.
-If the accuracy could be predicted, we could adjust the speculation length dynamically to minimize wasted verification cost and maximize SD efficiency.
+SD accelerates inference because the draft model’s token distribution is reasonably aligned with that of the target model.
+However, this alignment is inconsistent, leading to unpredictable speculation accuracy, as discussed in Section\,\ref{sec:uncertainty}.
+If the accuracy could be predicted, the speculation length could be adjusted dynamically to minimize wasted verification cost and maximize SD efficiency.

-To predict speculation accuracy, we introduce a small auxiliary model, i.e., a companion model, similar in size to or slightly larger than the draft model.
-We presume that both the draft and companion models are reasonably aligned with the target model -- potentially distilled from it.
-We conjecture that the alignment of the draft and companion models indicates the alignment of the draft and target models.
-That is, if the probability distribution of the draft model for decoding a token is well aligned with the distribution of the companion model, it is likely that the distribution for the token also aligns well with that of the target model.
-Thus, by analyzing the alignment between the draft and companion models, we can accurately predict the acceptance of the drafted tokens.